PatWie/tf_zmq/README.md

     print(sess.run([image, label]))
 ```

-The C++ code is about 50 lines in [write.cpp](https://github.com/patwie/tf_zmq/blob/master/write.cpp).
+The C++ code is about 45 lines in [write.cpp](https://github.com/patwie/tf_zmq/blob/master/write.cpp).
 It uses [ZMQ](http://zeromq.org/) for a easy distributed messaging and [msgPack](http://msgpack.org/) for a fast serialization.
 You are free to change the shape of each tensor over time.
+If you want to use the send tensors in native python without TF dependencies you can use [read_py.py](https://github.com/patwie/tf_zmq/blob/master/read_py.py)

 install dependencies